Winter Backpacking Weekends Coniston or Grasmere - Great Langdale, Lake District

-Experience the freedom of the fells on our 2-day winter backpacking weekend in the Lake District, walking between Coniston and Great Langdale.
+Experience the freedom of the fells on our 2-day winter backpacking weekend in the Lake District, walking between Coniston or Grasmere and Great Langdale.

 We’ll meet for tea/coffee on the first morning to discuss the trip then spend the day walking across dales, fells and mountains to Great Langdale, where we’ll spend the evening enjoying a meal and local ales beside a roaring fire at the Old Dungeon Ghyll pub, before camping overnight at the campsite.
 The next morning we’ll walk back over the hills and fells.